 For the purpose of this how much does it cost to go to Dubai trip estimate, I’m estimating $40 a day with the assumption you’re just taking taxis most of the time.

 Although Dubai has some free attractions such as the beach and the fountain show, you’ll likely be spending a good amount of money on attractions.
 The most obvious thing to do is to go up the Burj Khalifa.
 For $40USD you get access to levels 124 and 125.
 At the Top, Burj Khalifa SKY ticket costs $103 and gets you access to floor 148.
 If you want access to the World’s highest lounge and levels 152,153, and 154, it’ll cost you $168.
-Just go with the cheapest option but note that you should purchase your ticket in advance since it’s timed entry.
+Just go with the cheapest option but note that you should purchase your ticket in advance since it’s a timed entry.

 Many people will also decide to take a desert safari tour and a guided trip to Abu Dhabi.
 Both of these tours will cost you about $40 – 70 each.
 I personally think the trip to Abu Dhabi is worth it if you have time, but note that these tours won’t be able to fit every attraction in.
 The desert tour can be quite fun if you’ve never been to a desert.

-Other attractions to consider include a marina boat tour, a day at a resort/spa, skydiving and more.
+Other attractions to consider include the Dubai Frame, a marina boat tour, a day at a resort/spa, skydiving and more.
 Mind you, not every attraction is paid.
 There are many free beaches and quite a lot of people just enjoy walking around looking at the architecture of Dubai.
 The Al Fahidi Historical District has many free or inexpensive galleries and museums.
 Right next door is the textile souk.
 From there, you can take the abra boat across the creek for about 30 cents.
 You’ll now be in Al Ras where you can see the gold souk.